isabella232/OneScriptLang/docs/Macro.md

 ```

 ### .table
 Macro allows for data declaratives that can later be used in the code.
-Following a `.table` directive data declaratives and methods can be defined.
-The `.table` directive can be used either at the top level along side other directives or
+Following a `.table` directive data declaratives and methods can be defined.The `.table` directive can be used either at the top level along side other directives or
 after a `.method` directive that implies the data declarations are local to the method.

 #### Data Declaratives